|Today Monday, 25 September 25||26||27||28||29||30|

 Soham Museum in 2014

 In 2012 we decided to set up 'Soham Local and Family History Group' who meet regularly and have at their centre the challenge of researching and recording more about the history of Soham.
 We also started our regular and increasingly popular Coffee Morning's, meeting every first Saturday of the month at Soham Library, and giving people an opportunity to come and talk to our team members about the Museum Project.
 During this time, we were also exploring the possibility of going into partnership with Soham Library and leasing rooms for a permanent public exhibition.
+Unfortunately and despite both partners best efforts the opportunity to lease part of the library building was withdrawn.
+Soham Museum continues to hold events and meetings at Soham Library and visitors can view our themed exhibitions in the foyer.

-There are so many opportunities for people to get involved in what we do, either by attending events, becoming a 'Friend of Soham Museum', joining the 'Local and Family History Group', joining the committee or volunteering.
-We have a great team of people that work together towards preserving and enriching our heritage, if you want to get involved or find out more, contact us at firstname.lastname@example.org
+There are so many opportunities for people to get involved in what we do, either by attending events, becoming a 'Friend of Soham Museum', joining the 'Local and Family History Group', joining the committee or volunteering for projects.
+We have a great team of people that work together towards preserving and enriching our heritage, if you want to get involved or find out more, contact us at email@example.com

 Looking After Your Heritage Since 1998